Honor the life and legacy of Herbert M. London, wilderness advocate and longtime owner of the the Rock Creek Pack Station.

 A similar scenario was played out many, many times over more than fifty years, as Herbert M. London dedicated his adult life to enhancing people’s lives by exposing them to the wild beauty of the Sierras.
 Herb’s life was centered around Rock Creek Pack station, Inyo County, and the Eastern Sierra.
 Those who thought he was “just a packer” found themselves in awe of this larger-than-life, complex, and very intelligent man with well thought out and frequently inflexible opinions.

 As a advocate for wilderness, Herb was also adamant that there be use of the wilderness for all types of people: those who hike, and those who ride.
-In working with the Forest Service, he always emphasized the need to make Wilderness areas available to everyone who wanted to enjoy the natural beauty, Around the evening campfire, Herb was a story teller unequaled by any; was funny, knowledgeable, and entertaining, especially when playing his guitar.
+In working with the Forest Service, he always emphasized the need to make Wilderness areas available to everyone who wanted to enjoy the natural beauty, Around the evening campfire, Herb was a story teller unequaled by any; he was funny, knowledgeable, and entertaining, especially when playing his guitar.

-There is over 60 years of letters written by Herb to the Sierra National Forest asking for more trail work and money to be spent fixing, building and maintaining trails in the National Forest.
+There are over 60 years of letters written by Herb to the Sierra National Forest asking for more trail work and money to be spent fixing, building and maintaining trails in the National Forest.
 Through the years, many a District Ranger and Forest Supervisor on the Sierra National Forest have tried to get proper funding to get the work done.
 Unfortunately, money for new construction and maintaining the existing trails has been a low priority of Washington officials.

 This Herb London Mono Pass Trail Fund will be a fitting memorial to Herb London.
 He was a permit holder for 64 years and in partnership with the Forest Service provided packing and outfitting service to generations of Americans.
 What better way to honor him than to repair water bars, fix dangerous rocky jump offs and gullied rock chutes?